-The Quicktime Player that comes bundled with the Mac is terribly limited in the range of file types it can play, so the real competitor Elmedia has for this feature is VLC, a free, open-source software that is so popular precisely because it plays virtually any file.
-Elmedia matches VLC, playing everything from Windows .wmv, obscure MPEG-2, 3GP video types, and even raw copies of DVD files in Video_TS format.
+The Quicktime Player that comes bundled with macOS High Sierra, macOS Mojave and macOS Catalina is terribly limited in the range of file types it can play, so the real competitor the Elmedia has for this feature is VLC, a free, open-source software that is so popular precisely because it plays virtually any file.
+The Elmedia matches VLC, playing everything from Windows .wmv, obscure MPEG-2, 3GP video types, and even raw copies of DVD files in Video_TS format.

 While Flash is such a ubiquitous animation format, in recent years it has been plagued by security loopholes and news of hackers using .swf files to gain access to systems.
 Under Preferences, Elmedia gives you the options to enable Local Security, which puts the system on high alert with regard to the Flash file being played, and to disable the file’s access to the Internet.